TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-08-how-to-deprecate-code-functionality -in-a-symfony-way.md

 public function add(...)
 ```

-Hm.
-I should probably delete all those methods calls in my code and hope it still works...
+Should I delete all those methods calls in my code?

-...or maybe there is solution to my pain:

 ```php
 /**